eharvey92/Project-1-ELK-Stack/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+The presence of a load balancer in this setup adds elasticity to the network by controlling the distribution of traffic evenly and adding a layer of redundancy in the instance that one server is compromised or becomes unavailable (as traffic would be redirected to the available server).

+The advantage of using a Jump Box Provisioner is that it serves as a single heavily secured access point with the purpose of monitoring and logging and masks our virtual machines from being exposed to the public.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system metrics.

-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_
+- Filebeat collects, stores and organises log data efficiently, e.g. if an attacker attempts to modify the /etc/passwd file
+- Metricbeat compiles data relating to system machine metrics, e.g. CPU

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.